 In that sense “passion as a strategy” is very dangerous.
 It can cause you to act in a dangerous way.
 It restricts learning and adaptation.

-Passion about a topic is not enough
+Passion about a topic is not enough.
+You actually have to know something!

 I often hear people are “passionate” about social media, training, speaking, or whatever their activity or business is.
 Given the definitions I am unconvinced “Passion” helps.
 What are the alternatives?